Klepac-Ceraj-Lab/EEGMicrobiome/manuscript/main.typ

 were associated with at least 2 VEP features, and nearly half
 (6/13 for visit-2, 5/11 for visit-3)
-were associated with more than 2 future VEP features.
+were associated with more than 2 future VEP features (@figure4\B, C).

 Longitudinally, the early microbiome (visit-1) was related to VEP features at visit-2 and visit-3 fairly evenly